thomasblanchard21/3D_Human_Pose_gr2/README.md

 ## Experiments

 As shown below, we noticed that the inference time was dominated by the DetectNet module.
 Autonomous vehicles require real-time performance so we decided to try replacing the original architecture (Mask R-CNN) by a DETR (DEtection TRansformer) architecure.
-We decided to focus primarily on the 3D detection part so we used pretrained weights for DetectNet.
+We decided to focus primarily on the 3D detection part so we used pretrained weights for DetectNet and to train RootNet and PoseNet.

 <p align="center">
 <img src="metrics/inference_time.png" width="400" height="100">